Kitty Cat Profile & Bio

 Actress and Model

-When she was fourteen, Chaohui was spotted by a film director, and she became an actress and model for several years, starring in feature films, TV commercials, and modeling for print.
+When she was fourteen, Chaohui was spotted by a film director, and she became an actress and model for several years, starring in feature films, TV shows, commercials, music videos, and modeling for print.
 During the height of her popularity, there'd be giant billboard ads featuring her all over the city, and up to three different TV commercials for different products starring her in one night.
 However, Chaohui wasn't interested in the entertainment industry, and slowly started turning down acting and modeling jobs.
 By her early twenties, she stopped acting and modeling completely.

 Two Years of Nightmare

 Right after Chaohui finished her first film, her parents moved her back to live with them for two years, and she was forbidden to do any more acting or modeling.
 In fact, she was forbidden to make the first film unless she handed over all the money to her mother.
-Those two years were the worst years of her life, because she soon learned what a horrible woman her mother is.
+Those two years were the worst years of her life, because she soon learned what a horrible woman her mother was.

 Scary Pandas